appserver-io/appserver/_docs/aop.md

 - It contains the context of the original call, meaning the instance of the called class
 - It contains the advice chain and allows to manually iterate through layered around advices

-Below is an example where an advice uses the passed context instance to retrieve the systems logger and other information about the method call:
+Below is an example where an advice uses the passed context instance to retrieve the system's logger and other information about the method call:

 ```php
 <?php